axellancieri/axellancieri.github.io/README.md

 rearrange portfolios from last to first

-Make animation faster 5s at best

-auto scrolling so user gets attention on scrolls

 explain github project 'how tree was made' (creative process)

-go from scrolls animation hover to css transitions hover

 icons animations more like 180ms